| Early Combs &c. Families of Ireland |

 Because, however, both the northern counties and their southern neighbors were so long under the rule of the British, many records pertaining to Ireland are to be found in English repositories.
 See GenUKI, Ireland for numerous specific resources.
 See Brian Randell's Irish County Map, and IreAtlas provides a Townland Database if you don't know the name of the county.

 Also Note: Combs Researcher Denise Mortorff reports that extant Drapers Company records for Ireland are now in Belfast.
-She is currently working at trying to locate in those records any mention of any Combs or associated families.

 Among the Combs and Combs-associated families being most actively researched at the present time are: